Skip to Main Content

 The Michelin Signal and What It Means Here

 Michelin's hotel selection program operates on different criteria than its restaurant stars, and the Selected tier does not imply a ranking so much as an editorial inclusion: this property has been assessed and found to meet a threshold of quality and character worth directing travelers toward.
 For Hotel Per La, that signal is notable precisely because downtown Los Angeles is not where Michelin's hotel attention in the city has historically concentrated.
-The inclusion places it in a peer set that includes properties with distinct identities rather than category defaults.
+The inclusion places it in a comparable set that includes properties with distinct identities rather than category defaults.

 Within Los Angeles's broader hotel offer, the Michelin Selected distinction positions Hotel Per La differently from lifestyle properties like Freehand Los Angeles or Gold Diggers, which operate on a younger, more program-driven identity, and differently from the music-adjacent properties like Hollywood Volume or Hotel Ziggy on Sunset, which anchor their proposition to Sunset Strip and its associations.
 Hotel Per La's proposition is architectural heritage and urban centrality, and the Michelin recognition validates that those are sufficient grounds for a recommendation.